-CS030L Programming Laboratory (1) Fall (Day/Evening), Spring (Day, Evening) Prerequisites: Permission of instructor.
-This course is highly recommended to be taken concurrently with CS030A, CS030B, and CS040.
+CS030L Programming Laboratory (1)

+Prerequisites: Permission of instructor.
+This course is highly recommended to be taken concurrently with CS030 and CS040.
 May also be taken by students in other Computer Science courses.
 Students are introduced to general Unix commands and interface facilities and receive individualized assistance with programming assignments.
 Consultation and feedback concerning a student's approach to design and implementation of computer programs are offered.
 May be repeated for credit.
 Does not satisfy any Core Curriculum Requirement.

-CS040 Data Structure and Abstraction (3) Fall (Evening) Prerequisites: CS030B, MA020B, and MA119 or permission of instructor.
-Focuses on object-oriented approach with Java to a variety of abstract data types and their associated algorithms.
-Topics include algorithm analysis, recursion, stacks, queues, lists, trees, binary trees, AVL trees, recursive techniques for implementing generic data structures, sorting algorithms, divide and conquer, complexity analysis for some search and sort algorithms, and hashing.
+CS040 Data Structure and Abstraction (4)

+Prerequisites: CS030, MA020A, or permission of instructor.
+MA020B and MA119 are recommended.
+This course focuses on object-oriented approach with Java to a variety of abstract data types and their associated algorithms.
+Topics include object-oriented design and programming (classes and objects, inheritance, polymorphism), packages, exception handling, recursion, stacks, queues, lists, trees, binary trees, sets, generics, collections, recursive techniques for implementing generic data structures, sorting and searching alogoithms, and complexity analysis for some search and sort algorithms.

-CS050 Computer Organization (4) Fall '05 (Evening) Prerequisites: CS040, MA020B, and MA119 or permission of instructor.
+CS050 Computer Organization (4)

+Prerequisites: CS040, MA020B, and MA119 or permission of instructor.
 Introduces digital design and computer architecture.
 Topics include Boolean algebra, digital and logic circuits, arithmetic-logic unit design, microarchitecture, implementation, management and interrelationship of processors, memory systems, and I/O subsystems.
 Instruction sets, registers, addressing modes, and assembly language programming are included.